ThanksCheersHrng/exploratory-data-analysis---customer-loans-in-finance202/README.md

 - ongoing_workspace.ipynb, added 2024.01.03 since ipynb can run sections at a time; this means I don't have to run a separate Python interpreter session (and thereby re-import all modules, taking up time) every time I want to check a piece of code.
 This file essentially replaces the functionality of testing_clases.py.

-- notes_for_later.txt, added 2024.01.03; does what it says on the tin.

-- imputing_methods.py, added 2024.01.03; adds the DataFrameTransform and Plotter classes assigned in task 3 of milestone 3, to help with... you guessed it: imputing and removing data.
+- ongoing_workspace_2.ipynb, added later, on which I finished a few more data cleaning tasks by reimporting the data at various stages of its 'cleaning' process.

+### Data Subsets and Data Cleaning Visuals:

+- df_after_end_of_Task_4.csv, same for end of task 5, same for end of task 6, all iterations of the dataframe.csv after various data cleaning stages.

 - There are a handful of csv's added to the repo at various times when I want to examine a single column in csv format.
 I've tended to then play with them in load_to_pandas.py, which has become a semi-outdated space where I can work on csv's.
+Those csv's are of the format {column_name}_tabulated.csv

+- There are now also a striking number of pngs added to demonstrate the correlation between numeric data columns; their naming format is high_corr_scatterplot_{col_1}_vs_{col_2}.csv

+### Various notes-to-self:

+- notes_for_later.txt, added 2024.01.03; does what it says on the tin.

+- notes_on_composition_of_parent_classes.txt ; again, it's notes for my consideration at a later date, on class inheritance.

 ## Project Decription
 ### Aims: